 The following settings only apply to Radiant Media Player 4 Flash fallback:

 flashFallBack: Boolean - enable or disable flash fallback - default: true

 flashWMode: String - set Flash Window Mode, possible values are 'window', 'direct', 'opaque', 'transparent', 'gpu' - default: 'direct'

 flashHlsMinbufferlength: Number - minimum buffer length in seconds that needs to be reached before playback can start (after seeking) or restart (in case of empty buffer).
 If set to -1 some heuristics based on past metrics are used to define an accurate value that should prevent buffer to stall - default: -1

 flashHlsLowbufferlength: Number - low buffer threshold in seconds.
 When crossing down this threshold, HLS will switch to buffering state, usually the player will report this buffering state through a buffering statement.
 Playback may still continue - default: 3

 flashHlsMaxbufferlength: Number - maximum buffer length in seconds.
 The player will try to never exceed this value for its buffer - default: 60

-flashHlsCapLevelToStage: Boolean - this setting limits bitrates usable in auto-quality by the stage dimensions (width and height) - default: false
+flashHlsCapLevelToStage: Boolean - this setting limits bitrates usable in auto-quality by the stage dimensions (width and height) - default: true

 flashHlsCaplevelonfpsdrop: Boolean - this setting causes an automatic level switch down when frame rate loss is considered too high by player - default: true